FiDi Conversion Specialist

 Skyline Properties sourced this landmark Financial District acquisition for Quantum Pacific (Idan Ofer) in partnership with Metro Loft (Nathan Berman).

-The 26-story Beaux Arts tower at 101 Greenwich Street was acquired from BentallGreenOak in a transaction completed entirely off-market—demonstrating Skyline's ability to connect institutional buyers with major disposition opportunities without public marketing.
+The 26-story Beaux Arts tower at 101 Greenwich Street was acquired from BentallGreenOak in a transaction completed entirely off-market—demonstrating Skyline Properties' ability to connect institutional buyers with major disposition opportunities without public marketing.

 The property is positioned as a prime office-to-residential conversion candidate under the 467-m tax abatement program, continuing Metro Loft's successful track record of Lower Manhattan conversions.